LaserNet 200 Series is a contamination and wear debris analyzer that monitors lubricant condition for predictive maintenance.

 - Viscosity range ISO15 to ISO320, undiluted

-- Images through dark fluids containing up to 2% soot with automatic laser gain control
+- Images through dark fluids containing up to 1% soot content with automatic laser gain control

-- Error corrections for water and air bubbles
+- Greater than 20 microns error corrections for water and air bubbles

 Automatic shape classification features